-This consequence can be used in place of a one day suspension at home or for less severe infractions than an out of school suspension requires.
-Students are removed from the regular classes and receive regularly scheduled assignments.
-If a behavior problem occurs in ALC, a home suspension may result.
+This consequence can be in lieu of a suspension at home or for less severe infractions than an out of school suspension requires.
+Students are removed from their regular classes and receive regularly scheduled assignments.
+Students will have access to their academic coursework during this consequence.
+If a behavior problem occurs in ISS, a home suspension may result.